• Facebook

 This braised cabbage recipe is wedges of cabbage slow cooked with carrots, onions, butter and seasonings until tender.
 The absolute best way to eat cabbage!

-When I’m looking for a simple yet satisfying veggie dish to go along with a meal, I turn to glazed carrots, parmesan zucchini or this succulent braised cabbage.
+When I’m looking for simple yet satisfying veggie side dish recipes to go along with a meal, I turn to glazed carrots, parmesan zucchini or this succulent braised cabbage.

 A plate of grilled chicken along with braised cabbage, carrots and onions.